 Bonded Leather Peeling

+The plastic-based nature of bonded leather means that it will need to be used more carefully than natural leather.
 Due to the fact that the natural fibers are not exposed, this type of leather cannot be treated or cared for the same way that natural leather can.

-The bond leather begins to separate from it's backing when it's frequently flexed, as a result of sitting and moving around furniture.
+The bond leather begins to separate from its backing when it's frequently flexed, as a result of sitting and moving around furniture.
 After a certain period, it starts to flake and peel away.

 When upholstery pieces come off in this way, they are no longer uniformly colored, and the underlying layers of the fabric become exposed.
 This results in an unappealing piece.

-Bonded Leather Vs Other Leather Types
+Comparison with Other Leather Types

 Bonded Leather vs Genuine Leather